-Tenants should see smoke alarms and carbon monoxide alarms when they rent a property – but burglar alarms are another matter.
-Landlords have a legal responsibility to ensure that the properties they let out are safe and secure.
-Yet that rarely translates into a burglar alarm system.
+Tenants are used to having smoke and carbon monoxide alarms when they rent a property – but burglar alarms are another matter.
+Landlords have a legal responsibility to ensure that the properties they let out are safe and secure, however that rarely translates into a burglar alarm system.

 So what happens if you want to protect your rental property from burglary?
-Is there any difference between flats and houses?
+Are there any differences between flats and houses?
 Can you ask your landlord to install a system, or can you install one yourself?
 And what are your legal rights and obligations as far as the safety and security of your home are concerned?

 Tenants are at greater risk of burglary

-In 2015, the Police Foundation think tank published research into how crime affected the private rented sector and made some disturbing findings.
-The researchers examined crime figures for Slough and Luton and discovered that burglary was more concentrated in private rented flats and houses.
-In fact the prevalence of burglar was more closely linked to rented accommodation than any other factor, including unemployment, overcrowding or social deprivation.
+In 2015, the Police Foundation think tank published research into how crime affected the private rental sector, and their findings were disturbing.
+The researchers examined crime figures for Slough and Luton, and they discovered that burglary was more concentrated in privately rented flats and houses.
+Even worse, the prevalence of burglary was more closely linked to rented accommodation than any other factor, including unemployment, overcrowding or social deprivation.

 Other risks, according to campaign groups such as The Tenant’s Voice, relate to keys to the property.
 In most cases, landlords do not routinely change the locks between tenancies, which means that previous tenants can potentially easily gain entry to your home.
 Nearly 87% of landlords use a letting agent, according to Homelet, which means they also have keys.

 In general, landlords need to provide a home that is secure and safe for tenants to live in.
-But while this means regular checks for gas safety, electrical safety and fire safety, this does not extend to including a burglar alarm.
-There is a strong incentive for landlords to avoid installing burglar alarms – they become responsible for ensuring that the alarm is working and may be liable if it is not.
+But while this means regular checks for gas, electrical, and fire safety, this does not extend to burglar alarms.
+This is mostly due to the strong incentive for landlords to avoid installing burglar alarms, as they then become responsible for ensuring that the alarm is working.
+In some cases, they may be liable if it is not.

 Landlords do need to make sure that all of the locks are insurance-approved.
 So tenants should still insist that the locks are changed when they move into their new home.
-It’s a good idea to check the doors and windows of any property before you move in, to flag any potential problems like a lack of window locks or doors that have substandard locks.
+It’s a good idea to check the doors and windows of any property before you move in, to flag any potential problems, such as a lack of window locks or doors with a substandard locking system.

 Choosing the right burglar alarm system

 It’s definitely worth asking your landlord to install a burglar alarm system.
-But if yours decides not to, then it’s possible to pick an alarm system yourself.
-Traditional alarm systems involve wires and fiddly installation – that’s a problem for most tenants because tenancy agreements usually forbid any work that will affect the walls.
+But if yours decides against it, you may still get certain types of alarm systems yourself.
+If you choose this route, try to avoid traditional alarm systems that involve wires and fiddly installation – that’s a problem for most landlords, as they usually forbid any work that will affect the walls.

 A wireless system is ideal for tenants because it can be installed with minimal interference with the property.
 The wireless technology means there is no need to trail wires through a flat or house and risk losing money on a security deposit for damaging walls or fittings.
-Photo detectors, shock sensors and surveillance cameras can be connected to a central hub using 3G mobile technology so that there’s no need for wires.
-They are also much easier to remove when moving house, which means you can take your alarm system with you when you move.
+Photo detectors, shock sensors and surveillance cameras can be wirelessly connected to a central hub using 3G mobile technology.
+They are also much easier to remove when moving house, which means you can take your alarm system with you when you leave.

 - quick to install